circuit/circuit-ionic-starter/README.md

 For the redirection of the OAuth page back to the application we are using the plugin [Custom-URL-scheme](https://github.com/EddyVerbruggen/Custom-URL-scheme) with the uri scheme `com.unify.ionicstarter`.

-> On the iOS device there is a bug in Ionic regarding cookies not saved on first run after install.
-Closing the app and reopening solves the problem.
-Workarounds until this is fixed are described [here](https://issues.apache.org/jira/browse/CB-12074) and [here](https://github.com/ionic-team/cordova-plugin-ionic-webview/issues/22).
-To keep this app simple I opted not to add these workarounds and hope Ionic/Cordova address this issue soon.
-Further more in the iOS simulator the cookies aren't saved at all it seems and the websocket cannot be established.
-Haven't had time to investigate this yet and since I am using the device, it didn't affect me.
-Might be related to [this](https://issues.apache.org/jira/browse/CB-10728).

 ## WebRTC calling